-- 6) Public administrations in charge of roads and mobile networks should collaborate to create synergies for connectivity deployment along CAM corridors.
-The involved parties share the objective of using 4G and 5G in complement to other technologies for saving lives by reducing accidents and improving emergency services, optimising traffic management, saving energy and reducing CO2 emissions.
+- 6) Public administrations and private companies in charge of roads and mobile network operators should collaborate to create synergies for connectivity deployment along CAM corridors.
+The involved parties share the objective of using 4G and 5G in complement to other technologies (e.g. V2X short-range communication) for saving lives by reducing accidents and improving emergency services, optimising traffic management, saving energy and reducing CO2 emissions.
 There should be sufficient capacity to accommodate these services as well as a broad range of other services on the platform.
 The signatories call on public authorities to collaborate to identify the best way to combine services and create synergies in the infrastructure deployment strategy. - 7) Need for flexibility within a cooperative planning model.
 There is a necessity to deliver future networks innovatively and with optimal economics: All stakeholders will strive to deliver improved networks in a cost-effective manner, relying on a combination of mainstream and alternative technologies, using both unlicensed and licensed spectrum for direct and network-based communications and innovative cooperation models. - 8) Accelerate the digital transformation of industry verticals: The mobile industry will provide the networks and platforms to drive the digitisation and automation of industrial practices and processes.